hemengke1997/react-transition-preset/README.md

 interface TransitionProps {
   /** Determines whether component should be mounted to the DOM */
   mounted: boolean

   /** If set element will not be unmounted from the DOM when it is hidden, `display: none` styles will be applied instead */ keepMounted?: boolean

   /** Transition name or object */
   transition?: PresetTransition

+  /** Determines whether to set the transition when initializing */ initial?: boolean

   /** Transition duration in ms, `250` by default */
   duration?: number